bodsch/ansible-collection-core/roles/syslog_ng/README.md

 `'${YEAR}-${MONTH}-${DAY}T${HOUR}:${MIN}:${SEC} ${LEVEL} ${MSGHDR}${MSG}\n'`

-By default, each destrination is assigned this template.
+By default, each destination is assigned this template.
 If this is not desired, `use_template` must be set in the `syslog_logs` configuration.

 ```yaml